AMCOM commander relinquishes command, retires from active duty, reflects back

 |0

-This work, AMCOM commander relinquishes command, retires from active duty, reflects back, by Jeremy Coburn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AMCOM commander relinquishes command, retires from active duty, reflects back, by Michelle Gordon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT